-32. I have presented sales offers we had pending from Chile, multiple times, and in various ways only to be ignored by the Trustee.
+32. I have presented to the Trustee sales offers we had pending from Chile, multiple times, and in various ways only to be ignored.

-List of sales offers presented in 2016-2017
+List of sales offers presented in 2016- 2017

 August 31 2017 email with no response to these sales